 Where Permit3 Fits in a Broader Stack

-Permit3 is the permission layer.
-It pairs with execution layers like Eco Routes for cross-chain stablecoin settlement, with ERC-7683 cross-chain intents as a complementary settlement standard, and with ERC-4337 account abstraction for teams that want smart-account UX on top of the permit layer.
-Each of these standards solves a different slice of the cross-chain UX problem, and Permit3 specifically handles the permission slice.
+Permit3 is the permission settlement layer.
+It pairs with execution layers like Eco Routes for cross-chain stablecoin movement, with ERC-7683 cross-chain intents as a complementary settlement standard for the order itself, and with ERC-4337 account abstraction for teams that want smart-account UX on top of the permit layer.

 FAQ